COCAP

 Mission

-The mission of COCAP is to contribute to the promotion of human rights, peace and democracy in Nepal in collaboration with socially committed and transparent civil society actors from across the country.
+COCAP’s mission is to advance the promotion of human rights, peace, and democracy in Nepal by working in partnership with civil society organisations that are socially responsible and transparent throughout the nation.

 Our